kararudolph/abbrev_mediation_workshop/04-preliminaries-estimation.Rmd

-# Estimation preliminaries: review of doubly robust estimators for the average treatment effect
+# Estimation preliminaries: review of estimators for the average treatment effect

 Recall our motivation for doing mediation analysis.
 We would like to decompose the total effect of a treatment $A$ on an outcome $Y$ into effects that operate